Criteria for Research at Dartmouth

 - Undergraduate students who are enrolled at Dartmouth but not pursuing a Dartmouth A.B. (including exchange students and Thayer dual degree students) are not eligible for UGAR programs.

 - UGAR funding is awarded only for students working directly with a Dartmouth faculty member (including faculty at Geisel, Tuck and Thayer).
 Students working with faculty or researchers at other institutions are not eligible for UGAR funding.

 - Students must be in good standing with the college and eligible to participate in college-sponsored programs.
 Students who have withdrawn from the college (medical or personal leave, etc.) are not eligible for funding in the term(s) in which they are withdrawn.

 - Students who have received funding through a UGAR program must be in good standing with UGAR (e.g. submitted all required paperwork and final reports) in order to participate in another program or apply for additional research funding.

-- Students who are not U.S. citizens or permanent residents are responsible for determining whether their visa status allows them to receive funding through UGAR programs.
-This must be done BEFORE applying for UGAR programs Contact OVIS with questions.
-UGAR cannot advise students on this issue.
+- INTERNATIONAL STUDENTS: Students who are not U.S. citizens or permanent residents are responsible for determining whether their visa status allows them to receive funding through UGAR programs.
+This must be done BEFORE applying for UGAR programs.
+Contact OVIS with questions.
+UGAR cannot advise students on any visa issues.
+Additional notes: